pesterhazy/presumably/posts/reagent.md

 ```

 Happily, there's also a non-gotcha to report.
 Suppose you want to hide some
 philosophers, based on their date of birth.
-A convenient shortcurt is simply to return
+A convenient shortcut is simply to return
 nil for rows to be ignored:

 ```clojure